 - Pinch point accidents.
 These events occur when a worker has a part of his or her body caught between two moving objects.
 It may result in broken or crushed bones, the loss of a digit or limb or severe disfigurement.

-- Trips, slips and falls.
+- Trips, slips, and falls.
 When workplaces are not kept free of clutter or workers are not warned that surfaces may be wet or slippery, it results in the type of accidents that include back injuries for spinal cord damage.
-The injuries can range from minor contusions and discomfort to broken bones, trauma to the head or worse.
+The injuries can range from minor contusions and discomfort to broken bones, trauma to the head, or worse.

 - Defective machinery.
 It is the responsibility of every manufacturer to provide compensation to victims when a product defect or design flaw results in bodily harm.
 Machines in production plants may not operate as intended and become the cause of a severe workplace accident so severe that the injured party will require disability benefits.

 Your Right to Workers' Compensation Benefits Following an On-the-Job Accident in Peoria

-- The right to seek treatment from any doctor.
-Your injuries may require care from a doctor that specializes in specific form of care.
+- The right to seek treatment from any doctor – Your injuries may require care from a doctor that specializes in a specific form of care.
 You have the right to seek out the opinions of these specialists and obtain care from whomever you choose.
 Your employer cannot dictate to you which doctors you may or may not see.

-- The recovery of the full cost of your past and future medical treatment.
-In order to establish an accurate value of your future medical costs, we often turn to the testimony of experienced medical professionals and economists so that your needs are met both in the present and in the many years to come.
+- The recovery of the full cost of your past and future medical treatment – To establish an accurate value of your future medical costs, we often turn to the testimony of experienced medical professionals and economists so that your needs are met both in the present and in the many years to come.

-- Additional compensation for the loss of opportunity, should your injuries be debilitating and result in the permanent inability to work.
-The Illinois Workers' Compensation Commission has set up a specific fund to provide extra benefits to cover cost of living increases for those who have been permanently injured as well.
+- Additional compensation for the loss of opportunity, should your injuries be debilitating and result in the permanent inability to work – The Illinois Workers' Compensation Commission has set up a specific fund to provide extra benefits to cover the cost of living increases for those who have been permanently injured as well.

-- The right to receive 67% of the value of your wages during your recovery so that you can continue to make ends meet while you focus on your physical recovery.
+- The right to receive sixty-seven percent of the value of your wages during your recovery – These funds can help you continue to make ends meet while focusing on your physical recovery.